 Clinician Educator| Division of Developmental Pediatrics

-The Department of Pediatrics at McMaster University and McMaster Children’s Hospital are seeking a full-time academic physician to join the divison of Developmental Pediatrics.
+The Department of Pediatrics at McMaster University and McMaster Children’s Hospital are seeking a full-time academic physician to join the division of Developmental Pediatrics.
 The successful candidate will be expected to have expertise in the diagnosis and management of Autism Spectrum Disorder and will share the responsibility of comprehensive clinical services, education and research in developmental pediatrics.
 (View posting here)

 Endowed Chair, Division of Neonatology